DasKeifer/PTCG_Randomizer/README.md

 # The Pokemon Trading Card Game Randomizer
+A randomizer in the works for the pokemon trading card game.
+No offical release yet as I'm still settin up infrastructure to support all the planned features to make things go smoother in the future.

+## Backstory
+I recently got into randomizers for Pokemon mainline games.
+I've always loved the PTCG on GBC so I looked for a randomizer for it but didn't find any with a  wide bredth of options so I decided to tackle the challenge myself.

+Its a project of love for me so I'm not sure when updates and fixes will come out.

 ## Planned and Completed Features (in rough priority order)
 Some notes on terminology:

 *Shuffle* - All existing items will be pooled together and redistributed.
 Each item will go exactly one place which may or may not be the original place

 *Randomize* - All existing items will be gathered.
 Items then will be randomly assigned and can be used any number of times or not at all
  * [ ] Create Friendly GUI
  * [ ] Selecting Rom input and output names/paths